PeriyanAra/authors_test/README.md

 `authors` is a Flutter app that currently focuses on searching and browsing authors from the Open Library API.

-The repository and package still use the `authors` name, while the implemented user-facing feature set is author search plus app theme settings.

 ## Requirements

 - Flutter: `3.41.4`